-However, focusing on ADA compliance only on B2C websites could be detrimental to your business, because your B2B website could fall under scrutiny, as well.
-You never know when a potential client may need to utilize accommodations to access your site; therefore, having your B2B website meeting compliance and accessibility standards is imperative.
+However, focusing on ADA compliance only on B2C sites may be detrimental because your B2B site can also fall under scrutiny.
+You never know when a potential client may need to utilize accommodations to access your site; therefore, ensuring that your B2B site meets compliance and accessibility standards is imperative.

 Accessibility and Compliance Are Important